RVxLab/laravel-halt-starter/README.md

 By default, this starter kit uses [Bun](https://bun.sh) to manage JavaScript dependencies.
 If you prefer to use a different one, do the following:

 - Delete `bun.lock`
+- Update `bun` references with the equivalent of your preferred package manager in:
+  - `composer.json`
+  - `lefthook.yaml`
+  - `maskfile.md`
+  - `package.json`
+- Delete the `node_modules` folder
+- Reinstall your JavaScript dependencies

 ## Common Scripts